prabuw/react-redux-architecture/README.md

 Only [Services](#services) should access the state, and pass the relevant data as props to the [Containers](#containers).

 ### REDUX Sagas
 Reducers and action types should be plain functions and as simple as possible.
-In stead, use [redux-saga](https://github.com/redux-saga/redux-saga) for your side effects and application flows.
+Instead, use [redux-saga](https://github.com/redux-saga/redux-saga) for your side effects and application flows.

 [This stackoverflow](http://stackoverflow.com/questions/34930735/pros-cons-of-using-redux-saga-with-es6-generators-vs-redux-thunk-with-es7-async/34933395#34933395) gives a good explanation of why you should prefer redux-saga over e.g. redux-thunk.